AneerudhRa/Capital-Budgeting-Model/README.md

 ## Features

-- **@Risk Integration**: The Excel spreadsheet is integrated with the @Risk software, allowing for probabilistic modeling and analysis.
-You can simulate different scenarios and assess project risks.
+- **@Risk Requirement**: The Excel spreadsheet is integrated with the @Risk software, allowing for probabilistic modeling and analysis.
+Without the Software, the excel will look un filled and incomplete.

 - **Multiple Sheets**: The spreadsheet contains two sheets:
   1. **Static Sheet**: Use this sheet for traditional deterministic analysis.
 Input project details, financial information, and assumptions to evaluate project feasibility.